threader/PC-Tuning/docs/post-install.md

 ## Memory Cleaner and Timer Resolution (Windows 10 1909 and Under)

-Feel free to skip this step as it is not required, Microsoft fixed the standby list memory management issues in a later version of Windows but some modern games still have memory leaks.
-[Memory Cleaner](https://github.com/danskee/MemoryCleaner) ([alternative link](https://git.zusier.xyz/Zusier/MemoryCleaner)) also allows us to set the kernel timer-resolution globally however the behavior of timer-resolution changed in 2004+ as explained in [this article](https://randomascii.wordpress.com/2020/10/04/windows-timer-resolution-the-great-rule-change/), rendering this "trick" useless.
+Microsoft fixed the standby list memory management issues in a later version of Windows but some modern games still have memory leaks.
+Memory Cleaner ([official reference](https://github.com/danskee/MemoryCleaner), [source code](https://git.zusier.xyz/Zusier/MemoryCleaner), [download](https://www.majorgeeks.com/files/details/memory_cleaner_danskee.html)) also allows us to raise the clock interrupt frequency on a global level however the behavior of processes that are affected significantly changed in  Windows 10 2004+ in a way that potentially breaks realtime applications as explained in [this article](https://randomascii.wordpress.com/2020/10/04/windows-timer-resolution-the-great-rule-change) rendering this *trick* obsolete.

-- Place ``C:\prerequisites\Memory-Cleaner.exe`` in win + r, **shell:startup** and open it
+- Place **Memory-Cleaner.exe** in win + r, **shell:startup** and open it

 - Go to **File -> Settings** and configure the following:

     - The hotkey to clean the standby list and working set
     - The desired timer-resolution, 10000 (1MS) recommended
     - Uncheck **Enable timer**
     - Check **Start minimized** and **Start timer resolution automatically**

 - Avoid using auto cleaning apps like ISLC/MemReduct, they consume a lot of resources due to a frequent polling timer interval and cause stuttering due to autocleaning memory